-Our enthusiastic and knowledgeable staff are all industry qualified and experienced practitioners, designers, directors, technicians and theatre professionals.
+Our enthusiastic and knowledgeable staff are all industry-qualified and experienced practitioners, designers, directors, technicians and theatre professionals.
 This means that we can bring real and relevant experience to you and your work.
-We also work with other industry professionals including Performers, Directors and Companies who will support and enrich your studies by providing specialist workshops in elements such as scriptwriting, stage combat, puppetry and classical theatre.
+We also work with other industry professionals – Performers, Directors and Companies including directors Lyndsey Turner and Katie Mitchell, Action to the Word, The Etcetera Theatre and The CLF Art Café – who will support and enrich your studies by providing specialist workshops in elements such as scriptwriting, stage combat, puppetry and classical theatre.
+We also have a specialist Acting for Screen lecturer who is working in industry and just been in a Hollywood film - Enemy lines.

 The department has excellent facilities including two full-scale Theatres (Black Box and Proscenium Arch), an Acting Studio, a Dance Studio, as well as good quality teaching rooms with Interactive White Boards and networked computers.
 We also have an extensive scenic workshop for set building and fully-stocked costume and props stores.
 We are continuing to develop our industry links with professional practitioners and companies who enrich the teaching at Nescot.